The Oldest Country In The World

 1. Çatalhoyuk, Turkish - c.
 7,500 FVT:

-One of the world's oldest known urban settlements, çatalhoyuk exceeds 9000 years.
+One of the world's oldest known urban settlements, çatalhoyuk, exceeds 9000 years.
 Located in Turkish in modern times, there was a neolithic mega site with a population of thousands of people.
 There were no roads; The houses gained access through the roofs.
-The inhabitants practiced early agriculture, produced art and performed complex buried rituals.
+The inhabitants practiced early agriculture, produced art, and performed complex burial rituals.
 The site was again about 5,700 BC due to environmental change or lack of resources.

 2. Prehistoric layers of Jericho - c.
 9000 FVT: